lkiesow/leihs-wiki/Deployment.md

 You are advised to install latest version 5 (`v/5.0-stable` branch).
 Earlier versions 3 and 4 (`v3` or `v/4.*` branch) are **neither supported, nor maintained anymore**.
 If you are still at `v3` or `v/4.*`, please upgrade as soon as possible.

+***IMPORTANT NOTE***: Upgrade to 5.1 leads to deletion of all database passwords, which have to be set again.
+For that there is a new reset password feature.
+If you are a new instance installing from scratch then there is no problem.

 # General prerequisites

 * Server running Debian or Ubuntu (referred to as managed node from here on).